Management & Leadership

 Opportunity to Innovate

-The major in management and administration offers the analytical, problem solving, and decision-making skills needed to meet the challenges of management in commercial and non-profit organizations.
-Business students at Bradley apply theories learned in the classroom through assignments and projects that emphasize interpersonal, analytical, and communication skills.
-Coursework helps you develop skills in identifying and solving problems, making decisions, and managing interpersonal relationships.
+The Management and Leadership major offers the analytical, problem solving, and decision-making skills needed to meet the challenges of management in commercial and non-profit organizations.
+Business students apply theories learned in the classroom through assignments and projects that emphasize interpersonal, analytical, and communication skills.

-Outside of the classroom, Bradley Management and Administration students enjoy many co-curricular and cooperative learning experiences including: SAM, the Society for the Advancement of Management, Phi Chi Theta, a business and economics fraternity, SHRM, the Society for Human Resource Management, and WIB, Women in Business.
-Some students also work closely with faculty on research, consulting, and other projects.
+You will enjoy many co-curricular and cooperative learning experiences including the Society for the Advancement of Management (SAM), Phi Chi Theta - a business and economics fraternity, the Society for Human Resource Management (SHRM), and Women in Business (WIB).
+Students also work closely with faculty on research and other products.

-Requirements for the management and administration major are:
+Requirements for the Management and Leadership major are: